 • Remember that people classified as ‘friends’ have the ability to download and share information with others.

-• I do not write or respond to anything deemed to be defamatory, obscene, proprietary, or libellous.
-I exercise caution with regards to exaggeration, colourful language, guesswork, obscenity, copyrighted materials, legal conclusions, and derogatory remarks or characterisations.
+• Do not write or respond to anything deemed to be defamatory, obscene, proprietary, or libellous.
+Exercise caution with regards to exaggeration, colourful language, guesswork, obscenity, copyrighted materials, legal conclusions, and derogatory remarks or characterisations.

-• I consider whether a particular posting puts my effectiveness as an education and childcare professional at risk.
+• Consider whether a particular posting puts my effectiveness as an education and childcare professional at risk.

-• I post only what I want the world to see.
-I imagine that all work contacts are all able to visit the site.
+• Post only what I want the world to see.
+Imagine that all work contacts are all able to visit the site.
 It is not like posting something to a web site or blog and then realising that a story or photo should be taken down.
 On a social networking site, once you post something it may be available, even after it is removed from the site.

-• I do not discuss children, parents or co-workers or publicly criticise the setting policies, activities or business.
+• Do not discuss children, parents or co-workers or publicly criticize the setting’s policies, activities or business.

-• I do not post images that include childcare and/or parents.
+• Do not post images that include childcare and/or parents.

 • Visit the profile’s security and privacy settings.
 At a minimum, childcare professionals should have all privacy settings set to “only friends”.